SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-contextual-logging.md

 ## Enabling Server-Side Contextual Logging

-To enable server-side contextual logging, in the `server.ts` file, add a `logger` flag to the configuration object as the second parameter to the method that decorates `ngExpressEngine`, and set the `logger` flag to `true`.
+To enable server-side contextual logging, in the `server.ts` file, set the `logger` option to `true` in the `SsrOptimizationOptions` that are passed to the `NgExpressEngineDecorator.get()` method.
 The following is an example:

 ```ts
 import { ngExpressEngine as engine } from '@nguniversal/express-engine';